This post has moved to Bolt Circle Diameter – the bicycle wizards where is now interactive as it always should have been

 Part 2 (which proves to be more challenging given my limited headspace) will cover commonly available handlebar options.

-1) The super sweet porteur race picture hails across the Internet at, from my reading, the definitive classic porteur alamanc, Blackbird, where site author and historian, Joel Metz has assembled a treat for the porteur obsessed reader to pour over.
-Specifically, this photo comes from a page dedicated to the 1947 Critérium des Porteurs de Journaux
+1) The super sweet porteur race picture hails across the Internet at, from my reading, the definitive classic porteur almanac, Blackbird, where site author and historian, Joel Metz has assembled a treat for the porteur obsessed reader to pore over.
+Specifically, this photo comes from a page dedicated to the 1947 Critérium des Porteurs de Journaux.

 2) Our second photo is from the 1987 Paris-Roubaix race that I found hosted on Pinterest.
 Clearly, there’s a better source, but I thought it was a nice shot of the “Hell of the North” back when cycling pros still rode steel frames with quill stems.
 Specifically, the caption read, “Rudy Dhaenens leads Sean Kelly in the 1987 Paris-Roubaix” but our photographer and original source for this gem is unknown to me.